 2. Angkor Wat, Cambodia

-Angkor Wat is a 12th-century temple complex.
-It was originally built as a Hindu temple before later becoming a Buddhist shrine.
+Angkor Wat is a 12th-century temple complex that’s one of the most popular world heritage sites.
+It was originally built as a Hindu temple before later becoming a Buddhist temple.
 The ruins are camouflaged by trees and other shrubbery, giving it a special aura of mystique.

 Over 400 acres (162 hectares) in size, Angkor Wat is among the largest religious monuments in the world.